Edificio Limatambo: Demolition

 The building's demolition was announced in 2012, as the planned 55-floor Rímac Tower was to occupy the area instead, becoming the country's tallest building at a 208-meter height.
-The announcement was met with opposition from the general public, with construction professionals and journalists appealing to the Ministry of Culture to stop the building's demoltion, some of which compared the situation to that of the Casa Marsano.
+The announcement was met with opposition from the general public, with construction professionals and journalists appealing to the Ministry of Culture to stop the building's demolition, some of which compared the situation to that of the Casa Marsano.

 Despite the controversy, the building was ultimately demolished on the latter half of 2013.
 Construction on the new Rímac Tower was meant to start in 2016 and end before 2020.
 Despite its announcement, was never built.

 Overview

 The building was a united set of three blocks with different heights.
 The block facing Javier Prado Avenue had nine floors and two apartments per floor, while the rear one had seven levels and one apartment per floor.
 The top two floors of the tallest block contained duplex-type apartments.